-- Develop contact lists, including participant head coaches. - Review emergency protocol with site representative before the start of the event. - Identify chain of authority. - o Incident commander (second in command). - Decision-making personnel/team. - Identify incident command center. - Identify incident communication plan. - Review evacuation plan review plan with facility manager. - Review emergency response plan for typical emergencies. - Review emergency response plan for national disasters. - Review emergency response plan for terrorist actions. - Connect with the closest Protective Security Advisors for your area and notify them of the event to receive security notifications and instructions.
+- Develop contact lists.

+- Review emergency protocol before the start of the event.

+- Identify chain of authority.

+- Incident commander (second in command).

+- Decision-making personnel/team.

+- Identify incident command center.

+- Identify incident communication plan.

+- Review evacuation plan review plan with facility manager.

+- Review emergency response plan for typical emergencies. - Review emergency response plan for national disasters. - Review emergency response plan for terrorist actions. - Connect with the closest Protective Security Advisors for your area and notify them of the event to receive security notifications and instructions.
 Send a request to PSCDOperations@hq.dhs.gov to receive the contact for a local PSA.
-Refer to Appendix H for additional information.
+Refer to Appendix F for additional information.

-In the event of a critical incident, contact the NCAA as soon as possible.
+In the event of a critical incident, contact the NCAA championship manager immediately before any decisions are made.